 How To Choose Cucumbers

-Choosing fresh and firm cucumbers is key to a delicious Asian Cucumber Salad.
+Choosing fresh and firm cucumbers is key to this delicious and easy Asian Cucumber Salad recipe.

 Keep the following points in mind…

 - If the cucumber is shriveled or bruised, don’t buy it